 Age discrimination refers to certain instances in which an employee above the age of forty (40) is treated differently or unfairly in their work environment due to their age.
 Age discrimination is strictly prohibited by federal and state laws.
 The challenge in such cases is to prove that the circumstances surrounding one’s termination or denial of employment were defined (in the employer’s eyes) by their age.
 At Bibiyan Law Firm, our decorated legal experts are devoted to protecting workers from discrimination and/or harassment.
-With their experience, passion, and comprehensive understanding of employment law, our attorneys will work tirelessly to recover losses due to workplace injustice.
+With their experience, passion, and comprehensive understanding of employment law, our age discrimination attorneys in Los Angeles will work tirelessly to recover losses due to workplace injustice.
 Far too often does age bias affect job assessments, promotions, raises, and other metrics that should be driven by employee performance, rather than age.
 Bibiyan Law Group would like to reverse this trend and protect the interest of hard working Americans, regardless of their age, gender, disability, creed, religion, etc. Speak with a Los Angeles age discrimination lawyer today about how to move forward with your claim.

 Enacted in 1967, the ADEA promotes the employment of older workers on the basis of their ability and skill, rather than age.
 The act also prevents agist discrimination in the workplace, addressing issues that arise with an aging workforce.
 This effectively encompasses all privilege of employment, including compensation and benefits.
 ADEA applies to employment agencies and labor organizations as well.
 Furthermore, it is illegal to retaliate against individuals for opposing employment practices that demonstrate discrimination based on age.